This article first published in the Financial Times in September 2017.

 In other words, if, on your travels in a less developed country, you are asked to fund a minibus to take children to school, you might want to check whether transport is the major problem.
 Perhaps the main barrier to learning in that particular place is teacher absenteeism.

 Disparities between the sexes vary too.
 The UN found that girls are less likely than boys to be in school in 53 developing countries, particularly in sub-Saharan Africa and west Asia — including Yousafzai’s native Pakistan.

 But that is not the case in, for example, Indonesia.
 In the world’s fourth most populous country and the most populous Muslim country, there is no difference in enrolment at secondary level between girls and boys, nor any difference in attainment in science.
 In fact, girls outperform boys at reading.

 Finally, providing more “inputs” such as teachers, desks, books or laptops is attractive to donors but often less effective than one may expect.
 In Kenya, roughly halving class size by bringing in local teachers did not significantly improve children’s scores in tests — even though the original classes had about 80 children — and neither did dishing out more textbooks.
 The same has been found sometimes in India: perhaps because, when children have fallen behind, they don’t understand the textbooks or lessons at all.

 There remains much to learn in order to realise every child’s right to education.
-It is an issue the education establishment, as well as one of its most prominent advocates, is studying intensively.
+The education establishment, as well as one of its most prominent advocates, is studying it intensively.